BrendanJohn/e28/independent-study/README.md

 Low barrier to entry due to it being a template-centric library

 ## Drawbacks of Vue.js
-Some drawbacks of Vue.js include...
-Small community of developers due to its relatively new prescence and light corporate backing (also maybe a benefit?)
+One drawback of Vue.js is that it operates withing the context of a small community of developers due to its relatively new prescence and light corporate backing (also maybe a benefit?)

 ## Ideal use cases of Vue.js
-Ideal use cases of Vue.js is this this, and this
-Single-Page applications, responsive web application, or as mall web components in larger monolithic applications
+Ideal use cases of Vue.js include (but are not limited to); Single-Page applications, responsive web application, or small web components that can be introduced into larger monolithic applications

 ## Conclusion, when to use each library in terms of use cases and examples
 In conclusion...Each framework has a unique set of benefits and drawbacks